 One of the most important things for a successful campaign is to keep up momentum and not try to do everything at once.
 Sit down with a calendar and figure out how you can keep up excitement over the year.
 Here are some dates you might want to base your campaign around:

-Fair Trade Fortnight – 27 February – 12 March
+Fair Trade Fortnight – usually from late February to early May

 International Women’s Day – 8 March